RedHatQE/rhui4-automation/scripts/README.md

 ### Requirements

+* Python 3.x on your system.
+If you want to use Ansible to control the systems created by this script, you should only use it to launch RHEL 7 and newer versions.
+* AWS credentials in `~/.aws/credentials`, created by running `aws configure`
-* yaml config file with 2 credentials - default path is `/etc/rhui_ec2.yaml` [(example)](#input-configuration-file)
+* A YAML config file with VPC information - default path is `/etc/rhui_ec2.yaml` [(example)](#input-configuration-file)
-* up-to-date lists of AMIs in `*mapping.json` files - the files should be up to date in Git, but you can regenerate them locally with the `scripts/get_amis_list.py` script
+* Up-to-date lists of AMIs in `*mapping.json` files - the files should be up to date in Git, but you can regenerate them locally with the `scripts/get_amis_list.py` script
-* the following modules for your Python version: boto, paramiko; install them using your distribution's package manager, or using pip
+* Boto3 for your Python version; install it using your distribution's package manager, e.g. `dnf install python3-boto3`
 * SSH configuration (in `~/.ssh/config`) with the user name and private key for EC2 machines, for example:

 ```